-The Intermediate Modules are stand-alone "courses" that can be taken independently, one at a time.
-Students wanting to graduate from the Intermediate Course - both those in the Intermediate Package and those taking the modules individually - need to attend all of the modules and seminars.
-Students wanting to specialize in snow related activities need to take AIARE 1 and the Intermediate Glacier Module so they can be rope leads on Glacier Climbs and go on Intermediate Mountaineering Climbs.
-Students wanting to be rope leads on Basic Rock Climbs need to take Self Rescue 1, Intro to Leading on Bolts, Intro to Single Pitch Trad Intro to Multi-Pitch Trad.
-Self-Rescue 2 needs to be taken by students wanting to go on Intermediate Alpine Ice Climbs, Intermediate Mountaineering Climbs or Intermediate Rock Climbs (this requirement is waived for 2020).
-Please refer to the following section Prerequisites for more details.
+The Intermediate Modules are stand-alone "courses" that can be taken independently.
+Students wanting to graduate from the Intermediate Course - both those in the Intermediate Package must attend all the modules and seminars.
+Students wanting to specialize in snow related activities must take AIARE 1 and the Intermediate Glacier Module so they can be rope leads on Glacier Climbs and go on Intermediate Mountaineering Climbs.
+Students wanting to be rope leads on Basic Rock Climbs must take Self-Rescue 1 and Leading on Rock.
+Self-Rescue 2 must be taken by students prior to going on Intermediate Alpine Ice Climbs, Intermediate Mountaineering Climbs or Intermediate Rock Climbs.
+(Waivable by the climb leader.)
+Please refer to the following section Perequisites for more details.

-Application Process and Sign-Up
+Application Process and Sign-up

-There is an application process to the Intermediate Package that took place in the fall.
-Students accepted into the package do not need to apply again for the individual modules - they can simply sign up and they get first dibs at each module because they are guaranteed a spot.
-For each module, the signup window for students in the package opens two weeks ahead of time, and students receive a discount code in email that allows them to sign up without paying for the module because they paid already for the package.
+There is an application process to the Intermediate Package.
+Students accepted into the package need not apply for the individual modules - they can simply sign up for each module.
+For each module, the signup window for students in the package opens two weeks ahead of time, and students receive a discount code in email that allows them to sign up without paying for the module because they paid already for the Package.